Hackathon reporting surface

 How to read it

-Use it to split pre-round activity, live judging behavior, and finalized viewing.
+Use it to separate setup activity, live judging, and post-results viewing.

 Typical values or units